- Home

 Ian MacLeod

-Iain oversees service projects at Kip Motor with engine and gearbox rebuilding amongst his specialties.
-He has experienced all elements of restoration and service during his career at KMC.
+Iain oversees the engine and gearbox rebuilding projects at Kip Motor and assists with the mechanical restorations.
+He has experienced all elements of restoration and service during his career at KMC and has developed quite the knack for tracking down electrical gremlins.
 He first joined KMC in 1999 as a customer service representative before moving into the service & restoration end of the operation.
 Prior to joining KMC, he worked in the retail auto parts industry.
 Born in Quebec, Iain is bilingual and can handle calls from French speaking customers.
 His wish list car is a 1971 Plymouth Hemi Cuda convertible – the epitome vehicle of the 70’s.

 Juan Garcia